ckrapu/ckrapu/README.md

 ## About Me

-I'm currently a machine learning engineer at Realtor.com.
+I'm currently an application architect at NVIDIA, focusing on AI.
 My previous research focused on creating scalable models for inference and prediction in geospatial settings.
 I have a particular interest in latent variable models and Bayesian methods.

 My academic background includes degrees in physics from Macalester College (BA, 2013), and from Duke in statistics (MS, 2020), and civil/environmental engineering (PhD, 2020).